The Dinosaur Discovery Gallery is Working Hard to Keep You Safe!

-We are excited and ready to welcome you back.
 We have been working hard to ensure we can provide safe conditions for staff, volunteers, and visitors while delivering the experiences you’ve come to enjoy.
-We are taking an informed and phased approach to re-opening and you’ll notice a few changes in our operations this summer.
+We take an informed, scientific approach and are committed to following all recommended guidelines and public health orders.

 Hours of Operation